The Great American Think-Off

-All are welcome to join us in New York Mills on the second Saturday in June for the live debate and to help answer each year’s question by casting your vote.
-The debate is held at the New York Mills School with a reception immediately following at the Cultural Center.
+All are welcome to join us in New York Mills on the second Saturday in June for the live debate and to help answer the year’s question by casting your vote.
+The debate is held at the New York Mills School Auditorium, with a reception immediately following at the Cultural Center.

-Finalists announced May 1, 2017.
-Debate will be held Saturday, June 10, 2017.
-To purchase tickets, click here: http://thinkoff2017.brownpapertickets.com or call the Cultural Center at 218-385-3339.
-Tickets are $15 at the door or $12 in advance.
+Finalists announced May 1.
+Debate will be held Saturday, June 10, 2023 at the New York Mills School Auditorium.
+To purchase tickets online, visit thinkoff2023.brownpapertickets.com, or call the Cultural Center at 218-385-3339.
+Adult general admission tickets are $15 at the door or $12 in advance; student tickets are $5.